vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 * `onError` - `(data: { action: string, error: Error | string }) => void` - Called after we got an error from either Adyen or our API.

 ## Placing an order
-If the transaction is authorized, the server's controller for `payAndOrder`/`submitAdditionalPaymentDetails` will place an order in Commercetools and apply the `order` object to the response.
+If the transaction is authorized, the server's controller for `payAndOrder`/`submitAdditionalPaymentDetails` will place an order in commercetools and apply the `order` object to the response.
 Thanks to that, we have only one request from the client to both finalize/authorize the payment and make an order.

 ## Checkout.com
 Adyen's module isn't compatible with [Checkout.com's module](https://github.com/vuestorefront/checkout-com).